anhinga/2020-notes/attention-based-models/transformer-mystery.md

 ---

-Shedding more light of this is likely to become a popular research subjects.
+Shedding more light on this is likely to become a popular research subject.

 At the moment we have some hints.
-For example, if one agrees with the 2019 version of "The Consciousness Prior" essay by Yoshua Bengio, https://arxiv.org/abs/1709.08568 , then one can observe that Transformers fullfill a number of desiderate from this essay (although, not the modulating feedback, which is absent in Transformers).
+For example, if one agrees with the 2019 version of "The Consciousness Prior" essay by Yoshua Bengio, https://arxiv.org/abs/1709.08568 , then one can observe that Transformers fullfill a number of desiderata from this essay (although, not the modulating feedback, which is absent in Transformers).

+Note that there was an earlier paper linking